On the Road to 'Infinity War Part 2': Ranking the Entire Marvel Cinematic Universe

 - Thor: Ragnarok - Thor must defeat Hela the Goddess of Death in order to prevent Ragnarok, the Norse Apocalypse.
 I thought that the humor would be an issue but it actually fit perfectly and the story was well done.
 The only real issue I had with the film was that there was no explanation as to where Lady Sif was.
 Sif is a huge part of the Thor universe and for her to not be present or even mentioned was a major issue.
 I give the film a 3.5 out of 4.

 - The Avengers - The team up that nerds everywhere thought would never hit the big screen finally happened and it surpassed all expectations.
 The only downside was the dialogue could be a bit awkward at times.
-It tried to be for all ages and came off a but iffy.
-Otherwise, it was perfectly well made.
+It tried to be for all ages and came off a bit iffy.
+Otherwise, it was well made.
 I give the film a 3.5 out of 4.

 - The Punisher season 1 - Frank Castle's story of vengeance and retribution continues from season two of Daredevil with Frank trying to move on with his life but finding that he can't just ignore crime and returns to his killing ways.
 Jon Bernthal has come a long way in his career and just keeps getting better and better.
 I give the series a 3.5 out of 4.